firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - For FOC, chooses “Sensorless, Encoder, Hall Sensors, HFI, VSS, 45 Deg HFI, Coupled HFI,” etc.

 **Deeper Insights**
 - Hall Sensors = instant start with no guess.
 - HFI or VSS helps sensorless start from 0 rpm if the motor has enough saliency.
+- Vedder Sensorless Start (VSS) actually lives under the sensorless encoder profile and expects motor-temperature telemetry; without it the controller falls back to noisy hall-only launches and hill-starts stretch toward five seconds.【F:data/vesc_help_group/text_slices/input_part001.txt†L7351-L7415】
 **How / When to Modify**
 - If you have physical halls, choose “Hall Sensors.”
 - If sensorless is desired with high torque from standstill, consider 45 Deg V0V7 HFI or Coupled HFI.

 **Potential Side Effects**